Gummo: Casting

 Korine cast the film almost entirely with local non-actors.
-Old friends were eager to help Korine, such as the two skinhead brothers, skateboarder Mark Gonzales, and dwarf Bryant Krenshaw.
-Some exceptions include Korine's then-girlfriend Chloë Sevigny, Linda Manz, and Max Perlich.
+Old friends were eager to help Korine, such as the two skinhead brothers, skateboarder Mark Gonzales, and dwarf Bryant L. Crenshaw.
+Professional actors include Sevigny, Linda Manz, and Max Perlich.

 On Linda Manz, Korine stated, "I had always admired her.
 There was this sense about her that I liked – it wasn't even acting.
 It was like the way I felt about Buster Keaton when I first saw him.
 There was a kind of poetry about her, a glow.
 They both burnt off the screen."
 Gummo was her first screen appearance in 16 years.

 Korine spotted his two main characters while watching cable television.
-Korine noticed Jacob Reynolds in a short role in The Road to Wellville.
+Korine noticed Jacob Reynolds in a short role in The Road to Wellville (1994).
 "He was so visual...
 I never get tired of looking at his face."
 The character of Solomon, played by Reynolds, is described in Korine's script as looking "like no other kid in the world."

 Nick Sutton, who plays Tummler, was spotted on a drug prevention episode of The Sally Jesse Raphael Show called "My Child Died From Sniffing Paint".
 In the show Sutton is asked where he thinks he will be in a few years, to which he responds, "I'll probably be dead."
 Recalls Korine, "I saw his face and I thought that was the boy I dreamed of, that was my Tummler.
 There was a beauty about him."
 Of Sutton, producer Scott Macaulay stated, "He's this person that Harmony sort of found and put in the middle of this movie, which is at times realistic and at times magical.
 I think of Nick as being Harmony's equivalent of Herzog's Bruno S."

 Korine cast his actors not by how they read lines, but by the visual aura they put off.